joaocarvalhoopen/Galileu_Flute/ReadMe.txt

              what musical note was played, it shows a musical score that is scrolling from the left to the right and the objective is to hit each note at the rigth time.
-             This game is in text mode and is tested on Windows 10.
+             This game is in text mode and is tested on Windows 10, but it can run in Linux or Mac.
+             Implemented in Go ( GoLang ) programming Language.

 Author:  Joao Nuno Carvalho
 email:   joaonunocarv@gmail.com